pradeeppaikateel/assignment/README.md

 ```

 The main Python module containing the ETL job (which will be sent to the Spark cluster), is `jobs/etl_job.py`.
 Any external configuration parameters required by etl_job.py are stored in yaml format in `configs/PRODUCTS.yaml` .
-Additional modules that support this job are kept in the dependencies' folder.
+Additional modules that support this job are kept in the dependencies folder.
 In the project's root I have included new.bat, which is a batch script to build the docker images.
 Requirements.txt file contains all the additional modules thats needed by pyspark like `psycopg2` and `PyYAML`

 ## Steps to run the code